 Acne is a real problem for many people, whether experienced as an occasional breakout or as chronic, cystic acne.
-The professional acne treatments offered by our knowledgeable dermatologists and skilled practitioners at Nashville Skin provide patients with clinically proven techniques that restore clear complexions by reducing the signs of acne breakouts and scarring.
+The professional acne treatments offered by our knowledgeable medical dermatologists and skilled practitioners at Nashville Skin provide patients with clinically proven techniques that restore clear complexions by reducing the signs of acne breakouts and scarring.

 What is Acne?

 Acne, which is also known as acne vulgaris, is a common problem affecting the skin in the form of pimples, pustules, cysts or nodules.
 Acne is most commonly experienced by people aged 15-25, but up to 55% of older adults suffer from consistent acne outbreaks and suffer from acne scarring as a result.

 Breakouts and blemishes occur when hair follicles and pores become clogged with oil, dirt, and dead skin cells.
 If the follicle or pore remains clogged, it will enlarge and fill with more oil leading to the creation of a visible bump, most commonly referred to as a pimple.
 The bump can then become colonized with bacteria, leading to redness, irritation, and inflammation.

 Blackheads, whiteheads, papules, and other forms of acne are most commonly found in areas of the body that have a higher concentration of hair follicles and oil glands, like the T-zone on the face (forehead, nose, chin), chest, and back.
 While breakouts can be annoying and embarrassing, if left without medical dermatology, they can lead to unsightly scarring.

 What Causes Pimples and Breakouts?